News

 Donation from Alumnus to Aid Students During Pandemic

 Corcoran alumnus Pat Sheridan (BFA '99) donated money to students facing hardships during the months of the pandemic.
 After graduating from the Corcoran, Sheridan co-founded Modus Create, a consulting firm where he focuses on the intersection of design, technology, and business.
-Read the full article here.

-From Plays to Telepays
+From Plays to TelepLays

 Madeline Hendricks (TRDA BA '13) has been a writer on two TV shows: “Jane the Virgin” and “Good Trouble."
 But she still thinks back to when she was 17 and had one of her plays performed by professional actors on Broadway.